sovsay11/PersonalityQuizApp/README.md

 <!--About The Project-->
 ## About The Project
 A C# Xamarain app that uses a personality quiz to figure out one's personality type.
 The personality model used is the STAR model by Patrick Bet-David.
 STAR stands for "Structure", "Technical", "Action Oriented", and "Relationship".
-More information on the STAR model can be found at the following link:
+More information on the STAR model can be found in the "Resources" section below.

 ### Built With
 <ul>